 Ultra MileCharter Walkthrough

 This walkthrough shows you how to create your first mileage table using Ultra MileCharter.
 It is aimed at people who are new to the Ultra Mileage system.
+We also have a walkthrough for Ultra One2OneMileage.

 There is a screenshot of Ultra Download Manager or Ultra MileCharter for each step of the walkthrough.
 Click on the small thumbnail to open a new window with a full size version of the screenshot.